flackend/javascript-test-driven-design/README.md

 ## End to end testing (e2e) with Protractor

-Now we'll set up Protractor so we can create test things that happen on pages.
+Now we'll set up Protractor so we can test things that happen on pages.

 ### Organization